 With contributions by

 Juan R.I.
-Cole Lynn Echevarria, Will van den Hoonaard, Stephen Lambden, Todd Lawson, Zaid Lundberg, Denis MacEoin, Sen McGlinn, Moojan Momen, Wendi Momen, David Piff, R. Stockmann, Fereydun Vahman, Margit Warburg og Morten Warmind
+Cole, Lynn Echevarria, Will van den Hoonaard, Stephen Lambden, Todd Lawson, Zaid Lundberg, Denis MacEoin, Sen McGlinn, Moojan Momen, Wendi Momen, David Piff, R. Stockmann, Fereydun Vahman, Margit Warburg and Morten Warmind

 More about the book

 About the book

 In this volume of the RENNER series on new religion, the issue of religion and globalisation is treated with a single religion as the recurring example.
 The Baha'i religion has been carefully chosen for this context.
 Few other religions express so clearly in their doctrines the view that the world should be unified, politically and religiously.
 These globalist views can clearly be traced historically all the way back to the origin of the religion in Iran in the mid-nineteenth century.
 The Baha'i religion developed with the emerging globalisation in the second half of the nineteenth century, and the Baha'i interaction with the globalised world suggests a general pattern for many religions.
 Likewise, globalisation presents the Baha'i organisation with new challenges.

 The book contains a selection of fifteen contributions from an international group of scholars studying the Baha'i religion.
 In preparing for the symposium that preceded this book, they were all challenged with the task of writing on Baha'i and globalisation, using their different academic backgrounds and their particular expertise in the history and sociology of the Baha'i religion.
 The outcome of this exercise is the first comprehensive treatment of the Baha'i religion viewed in the light of globalisation.

 The Press publishes scientific literature and more mainstream publications such as the series Reflections.
 All books share a strong scholarly base.